-This is a cutting edge, robust, oil-based stain.
+This is a cutting edge, robust, interior oil-based stain.
 Its thick, rich formula allows for easy application and superior color control, which is necessary to achieve a rich and uniform color on most surfaces in a single application.

 Where to Use

 Wiping Stain can be used on a variety of surfaces, including unfinished wood, previously finished surfaces, fiberglass, coated metal, and composition surfaces.
 Especially recommended for woods such as pine, birch, maple, poplar, and cherry.

 Ideal for difficult-to-stain woods such as pine, poplar, maple, plywood, and veneers.